 What Are Football Facemasks Made Of?

-Football facemasks are made of a hard plastic that is molded to fit different positions.
+Football facemasks are made of a hard plastic that are molded to the front of the helmet.

 Do Different Football Positions Have Different Facemasks?

 Typically quarterbacks and skill players have fewer bars on their facemask for visibility purposes.
 Offensive and defensive linemen will have more bars on their facemask to protect them from accidental fingers and hands.